Q4/22 Report

 Both landlords and tenants are contending with a cost-of-living crisis that has created the biggest decline in living standards since the 1950s.
 Clearly, the private rental sector is going through a difficult period.
 What kind of strain is this putting on the relationship between landlords and tenants?

-To explore this topic further, Market Financial Solutions (MFS) commissioned an independent, nationally representative survey of 2,000 UK adults.
+To explore this topic further, Market Financial Solutions commissioned an independent, nationally representative survey of 2,000 UK adults.
 Delving into the results of this research, this report will explore how landlords and tenants are coping with rising rental prices, the prospect of further regulation in the private rental sector during this cost-ofliving crisis, and the opportunities that may arise as a result.

 01 Report_Landlord Tenant Relationship